 Does the reason you were at the premises in question impact the duties owed to you in a Dallas slip and fall case?

 Yes.
 Your status as an Invitee, Licensee, or Trespasser will dictate the duties owed to you by the at-fault party or parties.

 Remember: If you are an Invitee (such as if you were shopping at a grocery store or at a restaurant to purchase food) the at-fault party owes you a duty to warn of known dangerous conditions and/or make known dangerous conditions safe as well as a duty to discover dangerous conditions on the premises.
 If you are a Licensee (social guest at someone else’s home, for example) the at-fault party only has a duty to warn you of a known dangerous condition and/or to make known dangerous conditions safe.

-Assistance With Obtaining Medical Treatment or Therapy after a Slip and Fall
+Obtaining Medical Treatment or Therapy after a Slip and Fall Accident